Other Academic Policies

 University E-mail Policy

-All students, faculty and staff members are issued a Towson email address and must establish their university email account.
-This account must be used for any and all communication to and among students, faculty and staff as well as departments, offices and units on university matters or business.
-It is the responsibility of each account holder to monitor email on a regular basis.
+All students, faculty, and staff members are issued a TU email address and must establish their TU email account.
+This account must be used for any and all communication to and among students, faculty and staff as well as departments, offices and units on TU matters or business.
+It is the responsibility of each account holder to monitor their TU email on a regular basis.
+Students are permitted to edit and keep a personal email address on file with the university with the understanding that the TU email address will continue to be used for all official university communication.

-It is the responsibility of the student to become knowledgeable of and to observe all university policies, regulations and procedures.
-In no case will a waiver of requirements or an exception be granted because a student pleads ignorance of policy or regulation or asserts that he/she was not informed of a specific requirement by an adviser or other university authority.
+It is the responsibility of the student to become knowledgeable of and to observe all TU policies, regulations, and procedures.
+In no case will a waiver of requirements or an exception be granted because a student pleads ignorance of policy or regulation or asserts that information of specific requirements was not provided by an adviser or other TU authority.
 The student should become especially familiar with:

 - the regulations in this catalog,